ecliptik/formstack/README.md

 ## Running in Development Locally

-As mentioned above, VirtualBox is recommended for local development since it's a cross-platform and consistent across operating systems.
+As mentioned above, VirtualBox is recommended for local development since it's a cross-platform hypervisor and consistent across operating systems.

 To run a local VirtualBox copy of this stack,

-- install VirtualBox, docker-compose, and docker-machine as detailed earlier
+- Install VirtualBox, docker-compose, and docker-machine as detailed earlier
 - Clone this repository
 - Build a new docker-machine using the VirtualBox Driver and name it `formstack`
   - This will create a new virtual machine named `formstack` that will have Docker pre-configured